NotAnotherJos/AI-Generated-Whiteboard-Summary/README.md

-# 🪶 Conflux — AI-Generated Whiteboard Summary
+# 🪶 AI-Generated Whiteboard Summary

-Conflux is an **AI-powered visual understanding tool** that turns hand-drawn whiteboards into structured summaries ready for Confluence or any workspace.
+Tihs is an **AI-powered visual understanding tool** that turns hand-drawn whiteboards into structured summaries ready for Confluence or any workspace.
 It combines **multimodal vision models**, **semantic reasoning**, and **prompt fusion** to extract insights, structure ideas, and generate clean, editable documentation.

 ### 🧠 Core AI Technologies